kirame09/sparkpost-api-documentation/services/recipient_list_api.md

 |app_id|string|See Push Specific Attributes |required if channel is "gcm" or "apn"|

 ##### Address as an Array
-In anticipation of upcoming multichannel support "address" can be a JSON array.
-If "address" is a JSON array, each of its entries must either be a string or JSON object and each will be individually interpretted as described above in Address Attributes.
+In anticipation of upcoming multichannel support _address_ can be a JSON array.
+If _address_ is a JSON array, each of its entries must either be a string or JSON object and each will be individually interpretted as described above in Address Attributes.
 Currently, *only the first entry* in the array will be used.
+##### Notes on channel
+Communication channels other than email are currently only supported for inline recipient lists.
+Fields unrelated to the value of _channel_ are ignored.
+A field is considered unrelated if it is not required for that value of _channel_ unless mentioned otherwise in Notes

 **Constructing Headers using the Address Attributes**